rasponicc/rasponicc.github.io/_posts/2020-7-15-mouse-scholl.md

 This also provided a nice way for me to learn some bash scripting and feel some command lines heroine vibes for about 2 seconds(till the next bitersweet quirk :p)

-Here is a short bash script that made made me leann a lot and made a life a tad bit simpler :)
+Here is a short bash script that made me learn a lot and made a life a little bit simpler :)

 ```
 #!/bin/bash